Stretch Beef with Mushrooms in this Traditional Beef Stroganoff

 This website may earn commissions from purchases made through links in this post.
+As an Amazon Associate, I earn from qualifying purchases.

-beef stroganoff
+beef and mushroom stroganoff

 Proper stroganoff doesn’t come from a packet.
-Take the time to make this dish from scratch and you won’t regret it!
-It’s an incredible dish and packet mixes don’t do it justice.
+Take the time to make this dish from scratch, and you won’t regret it!
+It’s an incredible dish, and packet mixes don’t do it justice.

 Having said that, it’s not much more work to make this delicious dish from scratch, but you do need to have a few basic ingredients on hand.
 A well-stocked pantry is key to being able to whip this dish up at the last minute.

 We tend to eat kangaroo more than beef these days.
-It’s a more sustainable meat and it’s supposed to be very high in iron.
+It’s a more sustainable meat, and it’s supposed to be very high in iron.
 And beef and my digestion aren’t the greatest of friends.
 You can use chicken instead of red meat if you prefer.

 To save time, double this dish and freeze it for later.
 Just remember to put aside what you want to freeze before you add the sour cream, as it doesn’t freeze as well.
 Reheat the defrosted stroganoff, stir in some sour cream and fresh parsley, and you’ve got a home-cooked meal in minutes.